-Koh Tao has been a popular backpacker destination for many years.
-Travellers from all over the world have travelled their way to this small island and it’s not difficult to see why: beautiful beaches, panoramic views, incredible food, undersea diving.
+Koh Tao has been a popular backpacking destination for many years.
+Travellers from all over the world come to visit the small island, and it’s not difficult to see why: beautiful beaches, panoramic views, incredible food, and undersea diving.
 It’s a paradise.

 But as the saying goes, there is often trouble in paradise.
-We bet you’re asking, “Well, is Koh Tao safe?” – and we can’t blame you.
+Which is why you’re probably asking, “Well, is Koh Tao safe?” – and we can’t blame you.
 That is why we have created this guide for staying safe in Koh Tao.

-We are going to cover a huge amount of information in our guide.
-From whether it’s safe to visit Koh Tao in 2020, to whether it is dangerous to travel Koh Tao as a solo traveler – and almost everything in-between.
+We are going to be covering a huge amount of safety topics.
+From whether it’s safe to visit Koh Tao in 2020, to if it’s dangerous to travel Koh Tao as a solo traveler – and almost everything in-between.

-You may be looking to travel to Koh Tao with your partner, or you may be curious about visiting as a solo traveler.
-No matter your concerns, we’ll be addressing all of these issues in our complete Koh Tao guide.
+You may be looking to travel to Koh Tao with your partner, or perhaps you’re visiting as a solo traveler.
+No matter your concerns, we’ll be addressing all of these issues in our complete Koh Tao safety guide.